gretarmark/gretarmark.github.io/_posts/2024-04-21-LinkedLists.md

 In C++ we would just write p = new Node; instead of p = (Struct Node*)malloc(sizeof(Struct Node));.
 The word "new" in C++ will create a node on the heap.

+When a new node is created, a node structure is defined with data and next pointer.
+This new node will have an address, let's say 600.
+Then the value of the first pointer we created will have the value 600.